 BRIL is a high quality blind noise reduction algorithm.
 It takes as its input

-a noisy speech signal and tries to estimate and reduce the noise in the input signal without distorting
+a noisy audio or voice signal and tries to estimate and reduce the noise in the input signal without distorting

-the speech.
+the audio.
 In most cases the input signal is recorded by a single-microphone.
 The source of the noise

 in such recording may vary from the environment (background) noise to the machine, electronics,